analogdevicesinc/ai8x-training/README.md

 #### Debugging Techniques

-There can be many reasons why the known-answer test (KAT) fails for a given network.
+There can be many reasons why the known-answer test (KAT) fails for a given network with an error message, or where the KAT does not complete.
 The following techniques may help in narrowing down where in the network or the YAML description of the network the error occurs:

+* For very short and small networks, disable the use of WFI instructions while waiting for completion of the CNN computations by using the command line option `--no-wfi`. *Explanation: In these cases, the network terminates more quickly than the time it takes between testing for completion and executing the WFI instruction, so the WFI instruction is never interrupted and the code may appear to hang.*

+* For very large and deep networks, enable the boost power supply using the `--boost` command line option.
+On the EVkit, the boost supply is connected to port pin P2.5, so the command line option is  `--boost 2.5`.

 * The default compiler optimization level is `-O2`, and incorrect code may be generated under rare circumstances.
 Lower the optimization level in the generated `Makefile` to `-O1`, clean (`make distclean && make clean`) and rebuild the project (`make`).
 If this solves the problem, one of the possible reasons is that code is missing the `volatile`  keyword for certain variables.
   To permanently adjust the default compiler optimization level, modify `MXC_OPTIMIZE_CFLAGS` in  `assets/embedded-ai85/templateMakefile` for Arm code and  `assets/embedded-riscv-ai85/templateMakefile.RISCV` for RISC-V code.